 The book opens with analysis of what transpired during the years immediately preceding the economic collapse.
 O'Dalaigh is superbly direct in summarising how the Celtic Tiger was built on quicksand of institutional and cultural nationalism, clientism, and historical backwardness of the political elites.

-He gives the Tiger its legs of straw: wrong economic policies, venal greed of the public and State-protected sectors and vested interests, and the internecine nature of our belief that the State can lead us to salvation.
-O'Dalaigh traces these roots of the crisis directly to the banking sector.
-After retelling of the Anglo Irish Bank disaster, he argues that the current plans to rescue the major Irish banks will destroy the economy.
+He gives the Tiger its legs of straw: wrong economic policies, venal greed of the public and State-protected sectors and vested interests, and the internecine nature of our belief that the State can lead us to salvation."

 Eoghan Harris - Sunday Independent

 "A recently published powerful polemic by Cearbhall O Dalaigh, Celtic Meltdown makes a lot of sense.
 Unlike his presidential namesake, Cearbhall O Dalaigh is a man of the world and does not mince words.
-Cearbhall proposes cutting public sector pay and pensions, letting bad banks go bust, and using the money to help people re-finance their mortgages.
-This would free them to start spending again.
+He also advocates helping people re-finance their mortgages at lower rates and discounting some of the loans, by giving the banks tax-breaks to do so.
+This would free the people to start spending again."

 "With the Irish government’s bank guarantee in September 2008, the death knell sounded for Celtic Tiger Ireland.
-We watched in disbelief as the bubble burst: tax revenues collapsed, unemployment soared and the Irish people were made liable for huge gambling debts of bankrupt and corrupt bankers.
+We watched in disbelief as the bubble burst: tax revenues collapsed, unemployment soared.
 This book will change your mind on many aspects of modern Ireland.
-In Celtic Meltdown Cearbhall O'Dalaigh goes behind the headlines to tell the inside stories the bankers spin doctors have to date successfully covered-up."
+In Celtic Meltdown Cearbhall O'Dalaigh goes behind the headlines to tell the inside stories the spin doctors have to date successfully covered-up."